This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 - Not suitable for complex projects.

-- Requires heavy amount of interaction with the customer which may cause delay.
+- Requires a heavy interaction with the customer which may cause delay.

 - Misguidance of requirements may cause the incorrect development of the software product.